thuygiang3004/workOrderSystem/README.md

 3.2 npm start (a message in the terminal will tell you to open http://localhost:8090/)
 4. Open the http://localhost:8090/ in a browser

-III.
+IV.
 Account to access admin portal
 - user: admin
 - pw: admin